istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 control, which is not DNS-aware.

 The second alternative predates the Kubernetes network policies.
-Using a **DNS-aware egress proxy or firewall** lets you approach, applications are configured to direct the traffic to the proxy and to use some proxy protocol, e.g.
+Using a **DNS-aware egress proxy or firewall** lets you configure applications to direct the traffic to the proxy and use some proxy protocol, for example, [SOCKS](https://en.wikipedia.org/wiki/SOCKS).
-[SOCKS](https://en.wikipedia.org/wiki/SOCKS).
 Since the applications must be specially configured, this solution is not transparent.
 Moreover, egress proxies are not Kubernetes-aware, since neither pod labels nor pod service account are known to the egress proxy.
 Such egress proxies